-Policy on Holding Listed Shares for Purposes Other than Pure Investment
+Policy on the Holding of Listed Shares for Purposes Other Than Pure Investment

 This includes the need to maintain and bolster transactions, raise funds and stably procure raw materials.
 As far as the strategic holding of shares in publicly listed companies is concerned, the Company will limit its holdings to the minimum level possible taking into consideration the need to ensure efficient corporate management.
 It sold all shares of two listed issue in FY2020, resulting in a total of 22 listed issues of shareholdings as of March 31, 2021.